-- Hyperkalemia is a common clinical problem that is most often a result of impaired urinary potassium excretion due to acute or chronic kidney disease and/or disorders or drugs that inhibit the RAAS may also cause hyperkalemia (Mount 2019). - Acute or urgent treatment of hyperkalemia includes 3 main phases: 1) antagonizing cardiac effects of potassium by using IV calcium gluconate; 2) redistributing potassium into cells using insulin with dextrose, beta-2-adrenergic agonists, or sodium bicarbonate; and 3) removing excess potassium from the body using hemodialysis, loop diuretics, or cation exchange resins (ie, sodium polystyrene sulfonate) (Hollander-Rodriguez et al 2006, Mount 2019, Raebel 2012). - In patients who do not require urgent treatment, lowering total body potassium may be the only step necessary (Hollander-Rodriquez et al 2006). - In October 2015, the FDA approved Veltassa (patiromer), a non-absorbed, cation exchange polymer that contains a calcium-sorbitol counterion, for the treatment of hyperkalemia.
-Patiromer should not be used as an emergency treatment for life-threatening hyperkalemia because of its delayed onset of action. - Patiromer has been shown to be effective in lowering serum potassium levels in patients with CKD receiving RAAS inhibitor therapy.
-Patiromer has also been shown to provide sustained reductions of serum potassium for up to 1 year. - Compared with sodium polystyrene sulfonate, patiromer has more robust prospective long-term data and may have a more favorable adverse event profile (sodium polystyrene sulfonate is associated with intestinal necrosis and sodium retention).
-Studies used for the approval of patiromer did not address the relative efficacy and safety of patiromer vs sodium polystyrene sulfonate. - In addition, the role of patiromer for the outpatient treatment of hyperkalemia is unknown, as chronic management of hyperkalemia is generally accomplished through dietary modifications, discontinuation or dose lowering of hyperkalemia-exacerbating agents, or the use of diuretics. - In May 2018, the FDA also approved Lokelma (sodium zirconium cyclosilicate), a non-absorbed zirconium silicate that acts as a highly-selective potassium-removing agent, for the treatment of hyperkalemia.
+- Acute or urgent treatment of hyperkalemia includes 3 main phases: 1) antagonizing cardiac effects of potassium by using IV calcium gluconate; 2) redistributing potassium into cells using insulin with dextrose, beta-2-adrenergic agonists, or sodium bicarbonate; and 3) removing excess potassium from the body using hemodialysis, loop diuretics, or cation exchange resins (ie, sodium polystyrene sulfonate) (Hollander-Rodriquez et al 2006, Mount 2020, Raebel 2012). - In patients who do not require urgent treatment, lowering total body potassium may be the only step necessary (Hollander-Rodriquez et al 2006). - In October 2015, the FDA approved Veltassa (patiromer), a non-absorbed, cation exchange polymer that contains a calcium-sorbitol counterion, for the treatment of hyperkalemia.
+Patiromer should not be used as an emergency treatment for life-threatening hyperkalemia because of its delayed onset of action. - In a randomized withdrawal study, patiromer has been shown to be effective in lowering serum potassium levels in patients with CKD receiving RAAS inhibitor therapy.
+Patiromer has also been shown to provide sustained reductions of serum potassium for up to 1 year. - Compared with sodium polystyrene sulfonate, patiromer has more robust prospective long-term data and may have a more favorable adverse event profile (sodium polystyrene sulfonate is associated with intestinal necrosis and sodium retention), although the pivotal trials for patiromer did not address its relative efficacy and safety vs sodium polystyrene sulfonate. - In addition, the role of patiromer for the outpatient treatment of hyperkalemia is unknown, as chronic management of hyperkalemia is generally accomplished through dietary modifications, discontinuation or dose lowering of hyperkalemia-exacerbating agents, or the use of diuretics. - In May 2018, the FDA approved Lokelma (sodium zirconium cyclosilicate), a non-absorbed zirconium silicate that acts as a highly-selective potassium-removing agent, for the treatment of hyperkalemia.
 Similar to patiromer, sodium zirconium cyclosilicate should not be used as an emergency treatment for life-threatening hyperkalemia because of its delayed onset of action.
-The safety and efficacy of sodium zirconium cyclosilicate were based on data from 2 doubleblind, placebo-controlled studies and 2 open-label studies in adult patients with hyperkalemia.
+The safety and efficacy of sodium zirconium cyclosilicate were based on data from 2 double-blind, placebo-controlled studies and 2 open-label studies in adult patients with hyperkalemia. - The placebo-controlled studies demonstrated that patients treated with sodium zirconium cyclosilicate had significant reductions in serum potassium levels vs placebo-treated patients.
+The 2 open-label studies showed that the treatment effect of sodium zirconium cyclosilicate on serum potassium was maintained during continued therapy.